Ivo Miro Jović: Early career

-After Jović had graduated as a history teacher from the University of Sarajevo, he worked as a teacher in Ilijaš and Kiseljak.
+After Jović had graduated as a history teacher from the University of Sarajevo in 1975, he worked as a teacher in Ilijaš, Kiseljak, Kreševo and Fojnica.
 He became active in politics in 1997, as the Croatian Democratic Union (HDZ BiH) had proposed him for a government position in the Central Bosnia Canton.
 In 1999, Jović entered the Federal Government as Deputy Minister of Culture, where he remained until 2001.
 Following the 2002 general election, he was elected as a representative for his party in the national House of Representatives.
+In 2010, he received a Master's Degree from the Paneuropean University Apeiron in Banja Luka.

 Presidency (2005–2006)

 On 9 May 2005, Jović was appointed to the post of member of the Presidency of Bosnia and Herzegovina by Parliament, following the sacking of Dragan Čović by the High Representative for Bosnia and Herzegovina on charges of corruption.
 As Presidency member, he attended the 2005 World Summit in New York City between 14 and 16 September.

-At the 2006 general election, Jović was defeated in the race for a second term as the Croat member of the Presidency by Željko Komšić of the Social Democratic Party (SDP BiH).
-Komšić's victory was widely attributed to a split in the HDZ BiH, enabling SDP BiH to win a majority of the Bosniaks votes.
-Croats see Komšić as their illegitimate representative because he was elected mostly by Bosniak voters.
+In the 2006 general election, Jović was defeated in the race for a second term as the Croat member of the Presidency by Željko Komšić of the Social Democratic Party (SDP BiH).
+Komšić's victory was widely attributed to a split in the HDZ BiH, enabling the SDP BiH to win a majority of the Bosniaks votes.
+Komšić was seen by the Croats as their illegitimate representative because he was elected mostly by Bosniak voters.

 While serving in the Presidency, Jović was also as its chairman for most of his term.